Senthil-Curated-Ref/Emmersion.ServiceBus/README.md

     UserId = userId
 };
 var message = new Message<UserAssessmentScored>(topic, body);
-publisher.Publish(message);
+await publisher.PublishAsync(message);
 ```

-Version 3.0 also now provides a way to publish a scheduled message which ServiceBus will accept immediately,
+There is also an `PublishScheduledAsync` method which sends the message to ServiceBus immediately
-but not enqueue until the specified time.
+but is not enqueued until the specified time.

 To publish in the older, single-topic way: